Alpha Arbutin 2025: Fade Pigmentation, Boost Radiance

 3. Good Molecules Discoloration Correcting Serum

-Includes alpha arbutin and other skin tone-evening ingredients.
+Contains alpha arbutin and other ingredients that even skin tone.

 4. Inkey List Alpha Arbutin